m1hammad/hobbyst-FrontEnd/README.md

-@@ Have you ever wanted to make friends based on your hobby and don't know where to begin?
-Join Hobbyst! @@
+@@Have you ever wanted to make friends based on your hobby and don't know where to begin?
+Join Hobbyst!@@

 ## Add your hobbies, and find events related to those hobbies!
 Make your own event and watch the new collections trickle in.